pdegner/pdegner/README.md

 I build production systems in Python, automate cloud infrastructure with AWS CDK, and design developer tools that turn complex workflows into reliable, testable software.

-Most of my recent production work is proprietary and lives in private repositories; *the projects here reflect earlier work and selected technical interests.*
+Most of my recent production work is proprietary and lives in private repositories; *the projects here reflect earlier work.*

-Here are some ideas to get you started:

 - 🔭 I’m currently working on automating repetitive workflows at my current job
 - 😄 Pronouns: she / her